Laura Iñiguez, Content Manager at Hirebook

 Onboarding Starts Before an Employee’s First Day of Work

 After the offer acceptance by your prospect, they’re probably going to be excited about their new job and getting to know every aspect of your company and their role.
 It’s important to keep in touch with them from the moment they accept to the moment they actually join the company, which might take around one or two weeks.
+PEOs in Canada, US, or Europe, give a lot of importance to this onboarding process to ensure that they are engaged and are already considered part of the team and company.
 As part of the HR team, you should do frequent check-ins with your soon-to-be employee and email them with all the information they will need to join their first day fully prepared: parking, dress code, break room, at what time and where you’ll meet on that first day, their schedule for the day, how to communicate with their future co-workers or a directory, etc. It is also very important to assure them that you’re available in case they have any questions.

 In the meantime, make sure that they’re properly entered into the system and to have their credentials ready for when they arrive.
 Set their space up ahead of time and, if possible, ask them what their preferences regarding equipment are, this will show your future employee that the company really cares about their comfort and wellbeing and they’ll start their job with high motivation.